 There are however several other introductions to Graphviz and DOT, including an excerpt on the O'Reilly LinuxDevCenter.com site.
 Another approach would be to look at the examples in the Graphviz gallery.

+Users should note that DOT syntax varies between Graphviz processors and also between versions of those processors.
 If in doubt, find an example and experiment with it.

-This depends on your host.
+This depends on your local operating system.
 You will find some details at http://www.graphviz.org/Download.php but many systems also have it in their own package management system, for example this is package

 graphviz on Debian, Ubuntu and Fedora systems.

 There are currently two ways to use a local installation of Graphviz.
 The settings page will only show options for those methods that are actually available and configured correctly.